alexhernandezgarcia/gflownet/README.md

 ### GFlowNet Agent

 The GFlowNet Agent is the central component that ties all others together.
 It orchestrates the interaction between the environment, policies, and proxy to conduct training and generation tasks.
 The agent manages the training setup, action sampling, trajectory generation, and metrics logging.
-Some of the features and functionalities are initializing and configuring the environment and proxy to ensure they are ready for training and evaluation.
+Some of the features and functionalities of the agent are initializing and configuring the environment and proxy to ensure they are ready for training and evaluation.
 The agent also manages both forward and backward policies to determine the next actions based on the current state.
-The agent utilizes various types of loss functions, such as flow matching, trajectory balance, and detailed balance to optimize model's performance during training.
+The agent can utilize the various types of loss functions implemented in the library, such as flow matching, trajectory balance, and detailed balance to optimize model's performance during training.

 #### Exploring the Scrabble Environment